Did This Leak Just Accidentally Reveal Biden's VP Pick?

-The veepstakes (TM) are thankfully soon coming to a close, as presumptive Democratic nominee and former VP Joe Biden is expected to announce his choice of running mate between August 1 and the start of the Democratic National Convention on August 17.
+The Veepstakes (TM) are thankfully soon coming to a close, as presumptive Democratic nominee and former Vice President Joe Biden is expected to announce his choice of running mate between August 1 and the start of the Democratic National Convention on August 17.
 But apparently, some of us just can't wait, because this afternoon Politico reportedly posted and deleted a very big hint: a graphic that reads Biden chose Sen. Kamala Harris on August 1.

 Several people on Twitter posted screenshots of the evidence, adding that Politico quickly took it down.
 The graphic was reportedly embedded in the newspaper's all-encompassing "running-mate tracker," where it lays out all of Biden's VP options, including Sen. Elizabeth Warren, Stacey Abrams, Gov. Gretchen Whitmer, Susan Rice, and Rep. Karen Bass.
 Biden has previously pledged to choose a woman for the position, but beyond that speculations have run the gamut.